radams15/CircuitTesterDocs/Analysis/chap-4/analysis.md

 ### What I Like:

 - Has less menus than QUCS, is easier to navigate.

 - Can import/export circuits.

 - Can simulate circuits.

 ### What I Dislike:

 - It is a web app, so is not native and uses up a lot of computing power.

 - It is made for companies, not students.

 - Too many components irrelevant to the GCSE.

+### What I Will Take Forward:

+- Fewer menu options.

+- Circuit import/export.

+- Circuit simulation ability.

 Partsim is a webapp which is meant to design and simulate circuits